hofstee-hp/MicroWatt_on_Arty_A7-100T/README.md

 ## Authors

-Madhavan Srinivasan, Jayakumar Singaram, and H. Peter Hofstee contributed to this list of instructions.
+Madhavan Srinivasan, Jayakumar Singaram, Pranose Edavoor, and Peter Hofstee contributed to this list of instructions (adapted from github.com/antonblanchard/microwatt for the specific build environment).

 ## Acknowledgments